 The Creation of the Theradome LH80 Pro

-A former NASA scientist and biomedical engineer actually developed Theradome laser helmets.
+A former NASA scientist and biomedical engineer actually developed Theradome laser helmets for hair loss.
 These helmets leverage the latest advances in science and technology to restore hair.
 There are four crucial scientific principles that drive optimal hair restoration results.
 Together, they decrease shedding, increase hair shaft diameter, and grow new hair.

 When a hair follicle dies, its nutrient supply is essentially cut off.
 The exact causes that lead to hair death can vary.
 However, in most cases, there is an overproduction if dihydrotestosterone (DHT).
 This causes hair follicle miniaturization.
 Of course, no one wants “miniature hair”, so this is where powerful laser hair therapy comes into play.

-Rather than minimize the production of DHT, as some medications do, the Theradome LH80 PRO opens a new pathway to nourish malnourished hair follicles in desperate need of energy.
+Rather than minimize the production of DHT, as some medications do, the Theradome PRO LH80 Laser Hair Growth Device opens a new pathway to nourish malnourished hair follicles in desperate need of energy.
 We call this pathway the “photonic pathway”, derived from the word “photon”– which was coined by the Great Albert Einstein and can be translated as “bundle of light”.
 To simplify things, think of a photon as an oscillating particle of light, and forget about Einstein’s crazy hairdo.

 By energizing the base of hair follicles with laser light, the Theradome applies the First Law of Photochemistry to perfection.
 This law states that “Light must be absorbed for a photochemical reaction to occur.
 If light is not absorbed by the cell, it will not be stimulated.”
 Yes, it’s the base of a hair follicle that must absorb laser energy, which will then be converted to chemical energy under the right circumstances.